Nations: No clarity on neutrality, no Olympics for Russia

 “As long as these fundamental issues and the substantial lack of clarity and concrete detail on a workable ‘neutrality’ model are not addressed, we do not agree that Russian and Belarusian athletes should be allowed back into competition,” read the letter, which was obtained by The Associated Press in advance of its wider release.

 Among those signing the letter were officials from the United States, Britain, France, Canada and Germany.
 Those five countries brought nearly one-fifth of all athletes to the Tokyo Games in 2021.
+Other countries — such as Poland, Latvia, Estonia and Lithuania, which had suggested an Olympic boycott was possible if the war continues — also signed onto the letter, which did not go so far as to mention a boycott.

 The letter was the product of a Feb.
 10 summit in London between government leaders, who heard from Ukrainian President Volodymyr Zelenskyy.
-Zelenskyy said Russian athletes had no place at the Paris Games as long as the country’s invasion of Ukraine continues.
+Zelenskyy said Russia athletes had no place at the Paris Games as long as the country’s invasion of Ukraine continues.

 The International Olympic Committee is trying to find a way to allow Russians into the Olympics, citing the opinion of United Nations human rights experts who believe Russians and Belarusians should not face discrimination simply for the passports they hold.
 The IOC wants competitors from those countries who have not supported the war to be able to compete as neutral athletes, with no symbols of their countries allowed.